shihuang047/2bRAD-M/README.md

-                [2] shotgun metagenomic data in a fastq Format(either SE or PE platform is accepted) [3] 2bRAD data from a SE sequencing platform in a fastq format [4] 2bRAD data from a PE sequencing platform in a fastq format -l   <file>   Each line of a sample list file includes an input sample ID and the file path of corresponding DNA sequence data where each field should be separated by <tab>.
+                [2] shotgun metagenomic data in a fastq Format(either SE or PE platform is accepted) [3] 2bRAD data from a SE sequencing platform in a fastq format [4] 2bRAD data from a PE sequencing platform in a fastq format -l   <file>   The filepath of the sample list.
+Each line includes an input sample ID and the file path of corresponding DNA sequence data where each field should be separated by <tab>.
 A line in this file that begins with # will be ignored.
 Only four formats of a sample list file are accepted and should match with parameter -t:
                 [1] sample<tab>sample.fa(.gz)
                 [2] sample<tab>shotgun.1.fq(.gz)(<tab>shotgun.2.fq.gz)
                 [3] sample<tab>2bsingle.fq(.gz or 2bsingle.1.fq.gz)